Ridge Regularized Estimation of VAR Models for Inference: Introduction

-Lastly, I use Monte Carlo simulations to study the performance of the different ridge approaches discussed, and compare them to benchmark methods.
-The simulations encompass pointwise mean-squared error, as well as asymptotic confidence intervals coverage and length.
-I consider two setups: one is based on a three-variable VARMA(1,1) data generating process from \cite{kilianHowReliableAre2011}; the other is a VAR(5) model estimated in levels from a set of seven macroeconomic series, following \cite{giannonePriorSelectionVector2015}.
-The moderate persistence of the first setup versus the high persistence of the second highlight strengths and weaknesses of ridge regression and its variations.
-In these setups I find that ridge can lead to improvements over unregularized methods in impulse response confidence interval length, and that Bayesian derivations of ridge regression show the best overall performance.
+Lastly, I use Monte Carlo simulations to study the performance of the different ridge approaches discussed, focusing on impulse response inference.
+I consider two exercises: one is based on a three-variable VARMA(1,1) data generating process from \cite{kilianHowReliableAre2011}; the other is a VAR(5) model estimated in levels from a set of seven macroeconomic series, following \cite{giannonePriorSelectionVector2015}.
+The finding is that ridge can lead to improvements over unregularized methods in impulse response confidence interval length, while Bayesian estimators show the best overall performance due to the underlying flexibility of their priors.

-The conclusion is that ridge regression is a useful and versatile tool that the time series researcher can apply to inference in addition to forecasting, although optimal choice of penalty strength or regularization structure remain largely open problems.

 \paragraph{Related Literature.}